iyiolacak/progress-lifts/README.md

    ↓
 Your Device ── results kept local ──► No telemetry
 ```

+This is not a To-Do list.
+It is a "Did-Do" and "Will-Do" Stream.

 * **Ambient Input**: `/` to focus, type, hit Enter — done.
 * **Instant Logging**: “Fix login bug” or “Plan Q3 deck” — captured immediately.